Yasser-G/step-react-redux/README.md

 import { setStateForKey } from "step-react-redux"

 // Similar to xSetState
-// plus it can be used to set deep state
+// plus it can be used to set deep state up to 3 levels

 setStateForKey("user", { id: 1, name: "Some Name" })